570 Management of Research Data and Records By Investigators and Academic Departments

 3.1.2.4 PI Responsibilities – Prior to Leaving ECU

-Request from the Assistant Vice Chancellor for Research Compliance that ownership of the original data be transferred to the investigator or another institution to support continuation of the project.
+Request from the Assistant Vice Chancellor for Research Administration and Compliance that ownership of the original data be transferred to the investigator or another institution to support continuation of the project.

 Provide the Department Chair with copies of the original research data and records for permanent archiving.